Toppy Driver

 My Dell pc uses a product called BitLocker.
 Basically, the data on the disk is encrypted so that it can't be read in another pc unless one knows the encryption key (8 six digit numbers).
 If your system uses BitLocker, you will need to manually type your disk's encryption key when the system reboots i.e. print it off before you start! (see below on how to obtain codes).

-Note: You probably don't have BitBlocker on your system so you can ignore this bit.
-If you do have BitBlocker, W10 will warn you that you will need it's codes to continue.
+Note: You can ignore the BitLocker steps if it is not installed on your system.
+If it is in use then W10 will warn you that you will need it's codes to continue.

 Basically, one has to disable Driver Enforcement to install the driver on a Win10 system.
 To do this, proceed as follows: